 Hard to believe, but A

-Christmas Story celebrated its 30th anniversary in 2013!
+Christmas Story celebrates its 40th anniversary in 2023!

 No matter how long it's been running, this Christmas classic continues to bring a touch of reality that kids know well, mixed with nostalgia for the older folks.

 Sitting in front of the TV, every Christmas we watch as the young Ralphie Parker (Peter Billingsley) scheme and dream his way to his impossible Christmas wish...

 "I want an official Red Ryder, carbine action, 200 shot range model

 air rifle with a compass in the stock and this thing that tells time!"

 Every time a grownup responded...
 "You'll shoot your eye out kid,"